-The official Seattle-Tashkent sister city relationship was established in 1973 but was preceded by book exchanges and other ties that began in 1961 between the University of Washington and academic institutions in Tashkent.
-Professor Ilse Cirtautas of the University of Washington Department of Near Eastern Languages and Civilization has taught the Uzbek language at the University of Washington since 1968 and has made annual visits to Tashkent, developing a variety of academic exchanges.
+The official Seattle-Tashkent sister-city relationship was established in 1973 but was preceded by book exchanges and other ties that began in 1961 between the University of Washington and academic institutions in Tashkent.
+Professor Ilse Cirtautas of the University of Washington Department of Near Eastern Languages and Civilization taught the Uzbek language at the University of Washington starting in 1968 and made annual visits to Tashkent, developing a variety of academic exchanges.
 Professor Edwin Hewitt, UW Department of Mathematics, established contacts at Tashkent State University in the early 1970s.

 November 1972: The new Tashkent mayor, Vahid Kazimov, sent a letter agreeing to Mayor Uhlman’s proposal.